Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

-By the way, $(\nu-1)mn$ is the smallest number that has $\nu$ different $\Z_+$\~representations in terms of $m,n$ according to Theorem 4 from \cite{BR}.
-Proper linear combination of the corresponding $g$ can be used to obtain $2\de+1,\ldots, 2\de+(\nu-1)$.
-However a simpler argument is sufficient to finish the proof.
+We note $(\upsilon-1)mn$ is the smallest number such that it has $\upsilon$ different $\Z_+$\~representations in terms of $m,n$ according to Theorem 4 from \cite{BR}.
+It gives that some linear combinations of the monomials in $\tilde{C}_\r$ provide the valuations $2\de+1,\ldots, 2\de+(\upsilon-1)$, which is sufficient to finish the proof.
+However, a simpler argument works.